-Unfortunately, children from deprived areas and those who have suffered neglect and abuse, are more susceptible to unemployment, substance abuse, criminal activity and mental illness in their teenage and adult lives.
-They aren’t afforded the same opportunities and support as children from affluent or loving families.
+Unfortunately, children from deprived areas and those who have suffered neglect and abuse are more susceptible to unemployment, substance abuse, criminal activity, and mental illness in their teenage and adult lives.
+They aren’t afforded the same opportunities and support as other children.

-This reduces the likelihood of them having a negative impact on society as adults and shows them how to make a positive contribution to the lives of others.
+This reduces the likelihood of them having a negative impact on themselves and society as adults and shows them how to make a positive contribution to the lives of others.

 94% of the young people who attended the centre said they had learnt that helping others was a good and a nice thing to do